MIT recurring payments

 In our payment widget

-If you perform a payment with the widget, you can show the checkbox I agree to recurring payments to the user.
+If you perform a payment with the widget, you can show the I agree to recurring payments checkbox to the user.

 Token statuses